jcampbell/contrib/data_filter_sqlalchemy/README.md

 data filtering and authorization.
 When the server receives API requests it asks OPA for a set of conditions to apply to the SQL query that serves the request.

-The server itself is implemented in Python using Flask and sqlite3.
+The server itself is implemented in Python using Flask and and sqlalchemy.

 ## Status

-The Rego → SQL translation implemented in this directory should be considered **experimental** and is only tested against sqlite.
+The Rego → SQL translation implemented in this directory should be considered **experimental**.

 ## Install